munkychop/bullet/README.md

     // Within the 'on' method, reference the message that was explicitly added to the 'events' object.
-    // This is helpful because an error will be thrown if the message doesn't exist:
+    // This is helpful because an error will be thrown if the message is undefined:

     Bullet.on(Bullet.events.hello, helloCallback);

+    // Bracket notation can be used to access the property instead, if necessary:
+    // Bullet.events['hello']

     // Somewhere later in the application...

     // Trigger the message that was explicitly added to the 'events' object – Bullet will call the 'helloCallback' function.
-    // Again, this is helpful because an error will be thrown if the message doesn't exist:
+    // Again, this is helpful because an error will be thrown if the message is undefined:

     Bullet.trigger(Bullet.events.hello);